Towards early fault tolerance on a 2$\times$N array of qubits equipped with shuttling: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to numerous supportive colleagues and especially Simon Benjamin and Fernando Gonz\'alez Zalba.
 They would also like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility \cite{richards_2015_22558} in carrying out this work and specifically the facilities made available from the EPSRC QCS Hub grant (agreement No. EP/T001062/1).
-The authors also acknowledge support from EPSRC’s Robust and Reliable Quantum Computing (RoaRQ) project (EP/W032635/1), and EPSRC's Software Enabling Early Quantum Advantage (SEEQA) project (EP/Y004310/1).
+The authors also acknowledge support from EPSRC's Robust and Reliable Quantum Computing (RoaRQ) project (EP/W032635/1), and EPSRC's Software Enabling Early Quantum Advantage (SEEQA) project (EP/Y004310/1).
+This research has also received funding from the European Union's Horizon 2020 Research and Innovation Programme under grant agreements No 951852.